How donating bitcoin and other cryptocurrencies directly to charity can be tax efficient and potentially increase the size of your gift

 Did you know?

-Fidelity Charitable accepts bitcoin, bitcoin cash, ethereum and litecoin.
+Fidelity Charitable accepts bitcoin, ethereum and litecoin.

 Donating cryptocurrency, like bitcoin, to a Fidelity Charitable donor-advised fund may eliminate capital gains taxes and 100% of the value can support the charities of your choice by recommending a grant.
 Charities are exempt from paying capital gains when they accept cryptocurrencies, so the full value of your gift stays intact.
 Consider this example: